ksheersaagr/Moms-Spaghetti/README.md

 - Fusing Structural and Functional MRIs using Graph Convolutional Networks for Autism Classification [ https://openreview.net/pdf?id=EKu4FU5s4 ]

+- An overview of gradient descent optimization algorithms(Which optimizer shall I use?) [ https://ruder.io/optimizing-gradient-descent/ ]

 ## 6. The Million Dollar Question!